SkafteNicki/dtu_mlops/s4_debugging_and_logging/M12_profiling.md

 `cProfile`.
 An example would be an simple index operations such as `a[idx] = b`, which for large arrays and non-sequential indexes is really expensive.
 For these cases [line_profiler and kernprof](https://github.com/pyutils/line_profiler) are excellent tools to have in your toolbox.
+Additionally, if you do not like cProfile we can also recommend [py-spy](https://github.com/benfred/py-spy) which is another open-source profiling tool for python programs.